Academic Policies and Regulations

 Auditing a Course

-A student wishing to audit a course first secures the approval of the faculty member teaching the course and then the approval of the Registrar.
+A student wishing to audit a course first secures the approval of the faculty member teaching the course and then the approval of One-Stop Student Services.
 The student auditing a course prepares assignments at the option of the teacher and has the option of taking the hour examinations but is not permitted to take the final examination in the course.
 No grade is reported for an audit, and no credit is given.
 The audit is noted on the transcript if completed.
 There is an audit fee for part-time students, but there is no fee for a full-time student wishing to audit a course.
 The decision to audit a course must be made at the time of registration.

 Visiting a Course

 A student wishing to visit a course secures the approval of the faculty member teaching the course.
 The number of hours of visitation is not included in the student's total course load.
 The visitor may participate in class discussion at the option of the teacher but does not prepare assignments or take examinations.
 The visitor’s status is not noted on the transcript.

-Changes in schedule following registration day should be initiated in the Office of Records and Registration and require approval of the faculty members involved and the student's advisor.
+Changes in schedule following registration day should be initiated in One-Stop Student Services and require approval of the faculty members involved and the student's advisor.
 Students continue in each course for which they are registered until formal approval for a change is granted.

 Courses may be dropped from students' schedules without leaving a record on the official transcript until the ninth day of the semester.
 Students obtain the signature of the course instructor and the faculty advisor on the Add/Drop form, available from One-Stop Student Services or under the Student tab in the MyMac portal.

 Withdrawing from Courses